 Gillan likes her new look and only wears the wig to meetings for potential jobs.
 ‘I always end up taking it off halfway through,’ she laughs.
 ‘I say: “Oh, by the way…” and it’s fun to see people’s reactions.

 Karen about Doctor Who 50th Anniversary

-Posted by Tsaress in Sep 28,2013 with Comments Off
+Posted by Tsaress in Sep 28,2013 with Comments Off on Interview

 Doctor Who changed my life drastically.
 It takes over everything.
 You film for nine months of the year.
 You move to Wales and work with the same people every day.
 And then you come out of this little bubble and it’s this hugely popular show that everybody watches.
 That’s a pretty strange sensation.
 I feel like I’ve spent all of my 20s so far on that show.